panzixiang/panzixiang.github.com/_posts/2015-10-05-literature-review-and-methods-analysis.md

 (TODO:more explanation for the change of regimes and how they impact the VAR model)

 #### TODO(MCMC Sampling for Regime Switching ):
-A Bayesian Markov Chain Monte Carlo estimation procedure is developed whichgenerates the joint posterior density of the parameters and the regimes, rather than the more common point estimates.
+A Bayesian Markov Chain Monte Carlo estimation procedure is developed which generates the joint posterior density of the parameters and the regimes, rather than the more common point estimates.
 The complete likelihood surface is generated at the same time.

 #### Lag Length Selection: How many days to go back in history
 The lag length for the VAR(p) model may be determined using model selection criteria.
 The general approach is to fit VAR(p) models with possible values of p which minimizes some model selection critiera such as Akaike (AIC), Schwarz-Bayesian(BIC) and Hannan-Quinn(HQ) based on the size of the features n and the residual  covariance matrix: